umputun/stash/README.md

 ## Notes

-- **Concurrency**: Stash uses last-write-wins semantics with no conflict detection.
-Concurrent updates to the same key will silently overwrite.
+- **Concurrency**: The API uses last-write-wins semantics.
+The Web UI has conflict detection - if another user modifies a key while you're editing, you'll see a warning with options to reload or overwrite.

 ## License